aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Since we are going to be parsing strings, we need some containers to put the parts of the strings in.

-Paste the following code into the module and then we will go over what it means.
+Paste the following code into the `AwsKmsArnParsing` module and then we will go over what it means.

 ```dafny